Edward Seaga: Defamation defeats

 Seaga issued a public apology to Kenneth "Skeng Don" Black on December 17, 2003, following a legal dispute over defamation.
 The apology was part of a settlement after Black sued Seaga for slander/libel, claiming that Seaga had falsely stated he was illiterate and unable to read or write.
 The case had been ongoing since 2001, and the resolution included Seaga formally retracting his statements.
 As part of the out-of-court settlement, Seaga was required to broadcast the apology on radio and television and publish it in newspapers within seven days.
-He also agreed to pay Black’s legal costs of $500,000 JMD, in four monthly instalments.
+He also agreed to pay Black's legal costs of $500,000 JMD, in four monthly instalments.

 In 1996, Seaga, then Leader of the Opposition, made statements at a public meeting suggesting that Deputy Commissioner Leslie Harper was politically biased in his official duties.
 Harper sued Seaga for defamation, arguing that the statements damaged his reputation.
 The Supreme Court of Jamaica ruled against Seaga in 2003, awarding Harper J$3.5 million in damages, later reduced to J$1.5 million on appeal.
-Seaga then appealed to the Privy Council, but in 2008, the Council upheld the ruling, confirming that Seaga’s statements were defamatory.
+Seaga then appealed to the Privy Council, but in 2008, the Council upheld the ruling, confirming that Seaga's statements were defamatory.

+Relationship with Jim Brown

+Investigations and political discourse surrounding Seaga's relationship with West Kingston community leaders have frequently highlighted allegations of direct interaction with gang elements.
+Journalist and author Frank Owen documented an account where eyewitnesses claimed to see Seaga drinking a beer with Lester "Jim Brown" Coke in Tivoli Gardens to celebrate Coke's acquittal in a late-1980s murder trial.
+Similar accounts resurfaced in national media retrospectives, documenting local eyewitness reports that claimed Seaga joined Coke to drink a beer within Tivoli Gardens to toast Coke's acquittal in a late-1980s murder trial.
+Seaga consistently and firmly denied all allegations of personal ties, collusion, or political protection involving the criminal network of the Shower Posse.